 If your camera supports HDR mode, use it.
 Don’t use the zoom function.
 Auto focus is OK.
 HDR stands for High Dynamic Range.
 It works to balance the shadows and highlights of a photo so that neither are being favored or ignored.
 This is done by combining three different exposures into a single shot.

 6 – Camera Filters

 Carry a circular polarizing filter for your lens at all times for outdoor photography.
 It gives you a little more leeway in dealing with specular such as mirror reflection from water or sunlight off objects.
-You can read some more here regarding lens filters for aerial photography.
+You can read more in this article entitled lens filters for aerial photography.

 7 – Plenty of Overlap To Mesh Photos

 Make sure your photographs have plenty of overlap.
 Overkill is OK.
 I get good results with photos taken at intervals of between 8 to 14 degrees.
 This means you’ll have about 26 to 45 photos as you make a single 360 degree revolution around an object.
 When it comes to aerial photogrammetry of land, many operators capture photos at 1 second intervals.

 8 – At Least 3 Revolutions For Objects And Sculptures

 You probably want to make more than one revolution around an object.
 A good rule of thumb is one revolution rotating around the center of an object, one revolution from at or near the base of the object, one revolution at or near the top of the object and a few from above (and below,when possible).

 A few more for coverage of those hard to reach places and even a few more for details that you really want to call out on your mesh.